 Hydraulic fluid under pressure can penetrate the skin and cause serious injury or death.
 Hydraulic leaks under pressure may not be visible.

-- √ Keep unprotected body parts, such as face, eyes and arms as far away. as possible from a suspected leak.
-Flesh injected with hydraulic fluid may develop gangrene or other permanent injuries. - ✓ If injured by injected fluid see a doctor immediately.
+√ Keep unprotected body parts, such as face, eyes and arms as far away. as possible from a suspected leak.
+Flesh injected with hydraulic fluid may develop gangrene or other permanent injuries.